 Contact Your Credit Card Company

 The first step is to contact your credit card company as soon as you notice that your credit card is missing.
-You will have a time limit to report this information so that you are not responsible for the charges.
-Generally, this is within twenty-four hours of noticing that your card is missing.
+If you report your credit card missing before it's used, you will not be responsible for any unauthorized charges.
+If the card is used before you can report it missing, your maximum liability will be $50.

 You may have a larger window if you find that you have an incorrect or fraudulent charge on your account since most people will not find the charge before reviewing their monthly statements.
 Pro tip: Do this every month to protect yourself from fraudulent or incorrect charges.